What can Rangers expect from Sparta?

 Although they suffered Champions League elimination at the hands of Monaco in their third-round qualifier, Sparta started their league campaign with five wins from six - scoring 16 goals in the process.

-But their form has taken a dip in recent weeks, with defeat by Viktoria Plzen and a home draw against Jablonec - who were thumped by Celtic in the Europa League qualifiers - bookending a goalless stalemate at Brondby in their opening group game.
+But their form has stuttered in recent weeks, with defeat by Viktoria Plzen and a home draw against Jablonec - who were thumped by Celtic in the Europa League qualifiers - bookending a goalless stalemate at Brondby in their opening group game.

-That 3-2 loss at Plzen earlier this month remains the Czech side's only domestic defeat and Vait feels Gerrard can blueprint that to his advantage on Thursday - so long as the Ibrox side keep "rising star" Adam Hlozek quiet.
+The Czech side put an end to that three-game winless run with a 5-2 victory at Zlin on Saturday, meaning a 3-2 loss at Plzen earlier this month remains the Czech side's only domestic defeat.

+And Vait feels Gerrard can blueprint that to his advantage on Thursday - so long as the Ibrox side keep "rising star" Adam Hlozek quiet.

 "If you nullify Hlozek and manage what is coming from the wings, you have effectively won the game," Vait says.
 "David Moberg Karlsson is also very good one-on-one on the wing but he is not one to track back a lot.